Want to know if Bitcoin is legit?

-This post will outline some things you NEED to know before you buy.
+This post will outline some things you NEED to know.

 In some ways, buying Bitcoin is much like buying any other currency.
 You always need to be mindful that its price rises and falls compared to other currencies.